aquabubu/home-gatsby/content/posts/Japanese-cuisine-Part-1/index.en.md

 <img align="right" style="width:250px; padding: 10px" src="./sashimi.png"> A diverse of fish can be enjoyed raw if they are fresh and prepared correctly.
 They're usually served with soy sauce and wasabi.

 In this post, I just introduce some savory main foods in Japan.
 However, the Japanese still have a lot of unique and delicious street foods that you can't miss.
-What are these street food?
+What are these street foods?
 Let's take a look <a href="http://aquabubu.com/en/Japanese-cuisine-Part-2/" target="_blank">here</a>.